Mika0917/COMP3005FinalProject/README.md

 Link to project report: https://docs.google.com/document/d/1pA3QEo2N_dIrCkd5TvogGy7SRRh918dMDqaMEsw4T2Y/edit?usp=sharing

-Please accept this late submission🥺🐐 watch the vid it might be entertaining.
+Please accept this late submission🥺🐐 watch the vid it might be entertaining (if its low quality by the time you view it, it could still be rendering it should be in 1080p.
+Thank you for grading :)

 I have uploaded a PNG of the ER Model Design and the Relational Database Schema to the repository and it is in the project report pdf.